eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 *From George Dita, on 01.07.2009* [JOSM](http://josm.openstreetmap.de/)
-can be used to edit OSM-data (i.e. for trimming a rectangular map and deleting unwated features).
-After you delete the part that does not interest you have to alter the file using xmlstarlet which actually deletes the nodes.
+can be used to edit OSM-data (i.e. for trimming a rectangular map and deleting unwanted features).
+After you delete the part that does not interest you, you have to alter the file using xmlstarlet which actually deletes the nodes.

 xmlstarlet can be used like this: